 If you have the "Create Preservation" option on your user account, you will now see this screen.

-You can give your preservation a name and then proceed to the next screen.
+You can give your preservation a name and then proceed to the next screen to "Configure the preservation".

-You can also upload a CSV file with email addresses of the users you would like to collect.
+- You can also upload a CSV file with the email addresses of the users you would like to collect.

 Note: The CSV file should not include column headers.
-The CSV file should only have one column that include the email addresses of the users as seen below.
+The CSV file should only have one column that includes the email addresses of the users as seen below.

 If you upload an identity that does not exist, it will appear with a red x and require you to clear it before enabled the create button.